boltex/leointeg/README.md

 (See **Adding Leo to Your Path** in https://github.com/leo-editor/leo-editor/blob/master/INSTALL.TXT)

+## Development version installation

+### _Want to try out this development version?_

+Make sure you have Node.js and Git installed, then...

+1. Get this repository `git clone https://github.com/boltex/leointeg.git`
+2. Right-click that folder -> open with vscode, or, from inside a vscode window, File-> Open Folder...
+3. Run `npm install` in terminal to install dependencies
+4. Press F5 (the 'Run Extension' command shortcut of vscode's debug panel)

 ## Features

 ### _Features done so far:_

 - Integration is done by communicating with a python script, it interacts with Leo via 'leoBridge'. (see https://leoeditor.com/leoBridge.html)
 - A treeview of an actual outline of a Leo file.
 Can be integrated below the explorer view, or standalone in its own panel.
 - Editors on the right side, acting as the body pane(s).

 ![Preview](resources/screenshot-explorer.png)